-There will be no discriminatory or retaliatory action against any employee who reports a concern based on his/her personal knowledge.
-If a person believes that s/he has been retaliated against for reporting or participating in an investigation, s/he should immediately report such perceived retaliation to the Manager, HR & Governance.
-All such reports will also be investigated confidentially.
+Discriminatory or retaliatory action against any worker who reports a concern based on their personal knowledge will not be tolerated by CIB.
+If a worker believes that they have been retaliated against for reporting or participating in an investigation, they should immediately report such perceived retaliation to CIB's HR & Governance Manager.
+All such reports will also be investigated confidentially, and appropriate action taken to remedy the situation.